-The Risk and Compliance Committee is responsible for overseeing the design and structure of the Corporation's ERM program and for monitoring and assessing its effectiveness.
+The Board has tasked the Risk and Compliance Committee with overseeing the design and structure of the Corporation's ERM program and key risks facing the Corporation.
 The Risk and Compliance Committee also oversees certain risks delegated to it by the Board and is responsible for satisfying itself that management has taken appropriate actions to ensure the effective management of such risks.

-At Risk and Compliance Committee meetings, the Risk and Compliance Committee received reports from management on various key risks facing the Corporation and how they were being mitigated.
-Management provides quarterly reports to the Risk and Compliance Committee on the status of certain key risks, anticipated impacts in future quarters, and significant changes in key risk indicators.
+At Risk and Compliance Committee meetings throughout the year, the Risk and Compliance Committee received reports from management on the various key risks facing the Corporation and how they were being mitigated.
+Management provides quarterly reports to the Risk and Compliance Committee on the status of certain key risks, potential impacts in future quarters, and significant changes in key risk indicators.